nancyjain042/HR-Employee-Attrition-Analysis-Python/README.md

-# HR-Employee-Attrition-Analysis-Python
+# Employee Attrition Analysis

-This repository contains a data analysis project that explores employee attrition within an organization.
-We analyze factors contributing to attrition and provide insights to improve employee retention strategies.
+##**Problem Statement:**

+The HR department of your organization is focused on understanding and mitigating workforce attrition.
+The goal is to identify the key factors that influence employees' decisions to leave or stay with the company and to develop actionable insights to improve employee retention.
+The available dataset contains various data points about past and current employees, including demographics, job-related factors, and employee satisfaction metrics.